 The Chewing Advantage

 Unlike tablets you swallow whole, gummies get chewed.
-This creates a pre-digestive phase that most timing advice completely overlooks.
+This creates a pre-digestive phase that most timing advice overlooks.

 Chewing activates salivary amylase, which starts breaking down the glucose and maltodextrin base.
 It triggers lingual lipase, which begins emulsifying fat-soluble vitamins.
 It increases surface area for more efficient stomach digestion.